Create Strong Passwords/Pass Phrases

 If you choose to use a password manager, you'll still have to remember at least one thing: your master password.
 Be sure to make it extra-secure and composed of at least 12 characters to ensure that it's not vulnerable to attack.

-Any time a service like Gmail, Facebook, or your bank offers "two-step" or "two-factor authentication," use it.
+Any time a service like Gmail, Facebook, or your bank offers "two-step" or "multi-factor authentication," use it.
 Passwords are no longer enough protection, especially for sensitive information.
-Two-factor authentication puts an extra layer of security on your accounts by requiring something you know (e.g., password) and something you have (e.g., cell phone receiving text message with additional code verifying your account).
+Multi-factor authentication (MFA) puts an extra layer of security on your accounts by requiring something you know (e.g., password) and something you have (e.g., cell phone receiving text message with additional code verifying your account).